About The Fifth Estate

 The Fifth Estate brings you Canada's top investigative stories.
 From across the country and around the world, Fifth Estate journalists dig deeper to get you the stories that matter.

 The Fifth Estate is Canada's premier investigative documentary program.
-Hosts Bob McKeown, Gillian Findlay and Mark Kelley continue the show's tradition of provocative and fearless journalism, which began in 1975.
+Hosts Bob McKeown, Mark Kelley and Steven D'Souza continue the show's tradition of provocative and fearless journalism, which began in 1975.

 The team exposes wrongdoing in all corners of Canada and holds those responsible to account.
 The stories deliver a dazzling parade of political leaders, controversial characters and ordinary people whose lives were touched by triumph or tragedy.